ethernal/fastify-graphql-server/README.md

+> Beware There Be Dragons!
+> This is a work in progress project.
+> It is usable as is but is missing some features I think are required for any serious server.

 Delightful developer experience is all I want when building backend.
 Customized and easily explainable configurations without tons of magic are rare.
 I have spend few evenings creating this template and I do hope it will allow me and you to start with complete stack required by small and medium projects.

 # What is this template?